 Had we known how far out of town the bus station in Puerto Natales would be, we probably would have booked a hostel in advance instead of ‘shopping around’ for a nice place to stay when we got there.
 Puerto Natales turned out to be a pleasant little town with some fabulous restaurants, and we are glad that we went, even though we didn’t hike the W Trek.

 Where we stayed: We stayed at Hospedaje Mwono, a simple hostel that we found walking around town looking at several options.
 We paid CLP15,000 for a double room with shared bathroom (the cheapest option we found in Puerto Natales).

 How we got to Puerto Natales: We took a bus from El Calafate with Cootra from El Calafate for ARS150 per person (five hours).

-Get to Ushuaia from Puerto Natales: If you don’t want to visit Punta Arenas or Chilean Tierra del Fuego afterward, you can go straight to Rio Gallegos from Puerto Natales (4.5 hours) and catch a bus from here to Ushuaia (another 12 hours).
+Get to Ushuaia from Puerto Natales: If you don’t want to visit Punta Arenas or Chilean Tierra del Fuego while traveling Patagonia, you can go straight to Rio Gallegos from Puerto Natales (4.5 hours) and catch a bus from here to Ushuaia (another 12 hours).
 If you’re planning to do this trip in one go, it’s going to be a very long day.
 See direct connections from Punta Arenas to Ushuaia below.

 Recommended number of days: This depends on if you’re planning to hike the W-Trek.
 If so, you’ll need 4 nights in Torres Del Paine National Park, and we would recommend a night before (to prepare for your trek and make final arrangements) and a night after the trek (to wash your clothes, take a hot shower, enjoy some good food) in Puerto Natales.
 Keep in mind that the weather in Torres Del Paine is extremely unpredictable – it can rain for days here and you might end up canceling your W-Trek and opt for one or two day trips into the park instead.